Monday, 11 March 2024

 TELEVISION

 The High Fantasy television series, with its 2 main superheroes and 2 minor superheroes, and many everyday heroes who are played brilliantly by the supporting actors, has made the series fascinating and colourful.
-The collection of individual stories which are mainly drawn from the battlefields, provide the greatest insight into human nature.
+The collection of individual stories which includes the clash of gods, are mainly drawn from the battlefields and mythology, provide the greatest insight into human nature.
 They are constant reminders that there are many lessons to be learnt.

 The Production Director and the Photography Director (together with the Lighting Director, You Seok Moon) are important.
 The collaboration between Kim Kwang Sik and Choi Chan Ming has produced many beautiful images which send special messages to the audience.
 The seasoned pair, who have teamed up, have an uncanny knack for shooting and making beautiful, meaningful and visually pleasing pictures.